TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-unity.md

     EnableCrashReporter = false // Disable crash logs };
 ```

+> If the User ID is set, you can check the user-specific crash experience in the 'Crash User' section of the Log&Crash Search console.
+> User ID setting can be checked in [Getting Started](./getting-started-unity/#set-userid).

 ## Further Tasks after Sending Crash logs
 - With crash listener registered, further tasks can be executed after crash logs are sent.